History of SIH

 Shortly thereafter, the doctors decided to move ahead with plans to also construct their own hospital, and by 1950 Doctors Hospital had opened in Carbondale.
 In 1961, they also purchased nearby Holden Hospital, which was subsequently torn down to expand Doctors Hospital, rather than attempt to renovate the facility originally built in 1875 as a drug treatment center.

-Today, Southern Illinois Healthcare remains a not-for-profit integrated health system and employs nearly 3,000 people.
-It is now comprised of over twenty facilities, including the three inpatient hospitals, plus two clinics, two physician office buildings, an urgent care and dedicated centers that include neurology, cancer, heart, sleep and rehabilitation.
+Today, Southern Illinois Healthcare remains a not-for-profit integrated health system and employs nearly 3,400 people.
+It is now comprised of over thirty facilities, including three inpatient hospitals, three clinics, numerous physician offices, three walk-in clinics and dedicated centers that include neurology, cancer, heart, sleep and rehabilitation.

 Although the three hospitals retain strong individual cultures from their very diverse beginnings, the corporation as a whole is still guided by the values of its founding physicians: respect, integrity, compassion, collaboration, stewardship, accountability and quality.
 They remain as committed to quality health services today as when the first hospital opened, and strive to treat every patient as if that patient is the person most cared about in the world, and treat them like that person every single time.